 Cook’s Meadow Loop

-Cook’s Meadow Loop is a short and easy walk that travels through the meadows at the center of Yosemite Valley while offering jaw-dropping views all around.
+Cook’s Meadow Loop is a short and easy walk that travels through the meadows at the heart of Yosemite Valley while offering jaw-dropping views all around.
 This trail is easily accessible from Curry Village.

 Swinging Bridge is located around 2 miles west of Curry Village and is a wonderful place to enjoy a serene stroll through the woods.
 The main attraction here is a bridge that connects both sides of Yosemite Valley.